Dalmation Chili, v. 1.0, Crockpot

 Some spices tend to lose their effect in long slow cooking, and some specific crockpot recipes may overemphasize some spices to deal with this.
 Bay leaves, cinnamon, bell peppers.
 I don’t think any adjustments are needed for this recipe.

-One response to “Dalmation Chili, v.
+One thought on “Dalmation Chili, v.
 1.0, Crockpot”